salvor7/DataSciencePortfolio/README.md

-# DataSciencePortfolio
-A repo of my data science projects

 ## Religious Phrase Markov Chain project

 A project for a stupid art party.
 A markov chain twitter bot (or some